CaskAle/summit-pi-project/summit-pi.md

    - To enable ssh on the Pi, use the touch command to create an empty file called "ssh" in the /Volumes/boot directory:
    `touch /Volumes/boot/ssh`

-   - To enable WiFi on the Pi, use the [nano](#nano) text editor to create a wpa_supplicant.conf file in the /Volumes/boot directory.
+   - To connect your Pi to the network via WiFi, use the [nano](#nano) text editor to create a wpa_supplicant.conf file in the /Volumes/boot directory.
    `nano /Volumes/boot/wpa_supplicant.conf`
    Guidance on the contents of this file can be found in the [Configuring WiFi](#configuring-wifi) section of this document.

+      > Note: as an alternative to WiFi, you can use the ethernet adapter on the Pi to connect.
+Just use an ethernet cable to connect the Pi to an open port on your router.

    - **Be sure to eject the SD card properly.
 DO NOT just remove it**.
 Otherwise, due to caching, there is a good chance your modifications will not be saved on the SD card.
 You can do this from either the desktop or from within the Finder application.